Medicare-Eligible Open Enrollment is scheduled for

-Medicare-eligible retirees have an opportunity to make changes to medical, dental, and life insurance plans.
+Eligible retirees will have an opportunity to cancel or make changes to their existing medical and/or dental insurance coverage.

-Details on the specific plan changes and options are found on the Open Enrollment page.
+Details on the specific plan changes and options will be posted at the Medicare Eligible Retirees Open Enrollment page by October 15.

 About the Plans

 The University of New Mexico offers the following plans for eligible retirees and their dependents.
-Review all plans in the Retiree Enrollment Guide.
+Review all plans in the 2023 Medicare-Eligible Enrollment Guide.

 AARP Medicare Supplement Insurance Plans F, G, and N, underwritten by UnitedHealthcare with Medicare Part D Rx Preferred, Walgreens, and Saver Plus Prescription Drug Plans (PDPs).

 Aetna Medicare Advantage PPO ESA (Extended Service Area) Plan: Providers nationwide and urgent/emergency care worldwide.

 BlueCross BlueShield NM Medicare Advantage HMO Plan I (Enhanced) and Plan II (Standard): In-network providers in New Mexico only, urgent/emergency care worldwide.